youngpayters/youngpayters/README.md

 Hello and welcome to my github!

-My name is Daryl and I am a Senior Software Developer at [ABC Glofox](https://www.glofox.com/) and creator of [Last Folk Standing](https://app.lastfolkstanding.com/)
+My name is Daryl and I'm Tech Lead at [ABC Glofox](https://www.glofox.com/) and creator of [Last Folk Standing](https://app.lastfolkstanding.com/)

 # 🔭 I’m currently working on:
 ## ⚽ [Last Folk Standing](https://app.lastfolkstanding.com/)

 ### What is Last Folk Standing?

-Last folk standing is an online service that allows you to create and run your own Last Man Standing competitions for all the major :soccer: football leagues.
+It's an online platform that allows you to create & manage Last Man Standing competitions

 #### What is a Last Man Standing competition?